Why You Need a CDP with Powerful Data Storage and Business Intelligence

-As the quantity of customer data has multiplied exponentially over the past 10 years, the promise of a unified customer database in the form of a customer data platform (CDP) has been a top priority for brands.
+As the quantity of customer data has multiplied exponentially over the last decade, the promise of a unified customer database in the form of a customer data platform (CDP) has been a top priority for brands.
 However, not every business has the data expertise and resources to build their own CDP from the ground up or incorporate the essential capabilities for managing their data so they can translate it into actionable business intelligence.

 In the early era of data storage, organizations stored data in third-party data warehouses, such as MySQL, which lacked separation between compute and storage layers.
 So when a business would upload any new data to this warehouse, they would need to shut down that engine and scale up to a larger data warehouse.
 In order to scale, all of the existing data needed to first be migrated to a different data storage warehouse.
 Depending on the amount of data a business needed to migrate, this could result in a lot of downtime before the data was able to be uploaded and processed.